How to apply

 - During the online application process, identify three referees and provide their email address.
 Ideally, the referees should be faculty members who have supervised your studies and/or research directly.
 The referees will receive an email and upload link.
 If your referee is not able to submit the letter online, we will accept paper references mailed directly to the Zoology Graduate Program.
 In this case, the envelope should be sealed and endorsed by the referee.

-- In addition to the online application process, applicants must also submit the following documents (in .pdf format) to the graduate secretary of the Zoology Graduate Program:
+- In addition, applicants must submit the following documents (in .pdf format) to the online application system:

 - curriculum vitae;